mkuthan/mkuthan.github.io/_posts/2016-03-11-spark-application-assembly.md

 SQL, Hive, MLib, GraphX and Streaming extensions are defined only for reference.
 All defined dependencies are required by local build to compile code and run [tests](http://mkuthan.github.io/blog/2015/03/01/spark-unit-testing/).
-So they could not be removed from the build definition in the ordinary way because it will break the build at all.
+So they couldn't be removed from the build definition in the ordinary way because it will break the build at all.

 SBT Assembly Plugin comes with additional dependency scope "provided".
 The scope is very similar to [Maven provided scope](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html).